microsoft/PowerBI-Developer-Samples/.NET Core/User Owns Data/README.md

 This is a basic UserOwnsData based sample for embed report api.

-You can either register a native app to run the sample or use the default public app already in the solution.
+You can either register a server-side web application to run the sample or use the default public app already in the solution.

 If you decide to use your registered app, use the following parameters: